Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/lamps/spot/buffered_shadows.rst

 Hints
 =====

-Any object in Blender can act as a camera in the 3D view.
+Any object in Blender can act as a camera in the 3D View.
 Hence you can select the *Spot* light and switch to a view from its perspective by pressing :kbd:`Ctrl-Numpad0`.